apolloconfig/apollo-qa-bot/README.md

 #### Edit the `config/application.yaml`

 1. Config the `markdown.files.location` to the directory of the markdown files
+2. Config the `markdown.files.scheduleEnabled` to `true` if you want to auto update the markdown files
-2. Config the `milvus.host` and `milvus.port` to the Milvus server
+3. Config the `milvus.host` and `milvus.port` to the Milvus server
+4. Config the `milvus.useZillzCloud`, `milvus.zillizCloudUri` and `milvus.zillizCloudToken` if you are using Zilliz Cloud
-3. Config other parameters as needed
+5. Config other parameters as needed

 #### Edit the `qa-bot.conf`